 Trello overview: the best basic Work OS

-Trello didn't score as highly as some of the other providers on this list (4.1/5 overall).
-It is, however, a great solution for very basic task management without all the bells and whistles offered by ClickUp's Unlimited plan – and, sometimes, keeping it simple is the quickest route to success.
+Trello didn’t score as highly as some of the other providers on this list (4.3/5 overall).
+It is, however, a great solution for very basic task management without all the bells and whistles offered by monday.com’s Pro plan – and, sometimes, keeping it simple is the quickest route to success.

-Its task management (3.4/5) and workflow creation (3.5/5) scores are nowhere near Work OS programs like Asana's scores, but not everyone needs a flashy automation builder – particularly if the workflow of your team is pretty standardized in the first place.
-And besides, Trello still has a very capable automation builder, (which can be seen in the image below), loads of preset project templates, and a Kanban board.
+Its task management (2.9/5) and workflow creation (3/5) scores are nowhere near as high as Work OS programs like Asana’s scores, but not everyone needs a flashy data dashboard – particularly if your project isn’t data-intensive at all.
+And besides, Trello still has a very capable automation builder, loads of preset project templates, and a Kanban board.

 Trello pricing